From Sharp Health News, a publication of Sharp HealthCare

 Everyone — young or old — is wise to pay careful attention to their body mechanics whenever they are lifting.

-VEBA offers a virtual Low Back Care and Pain Prevention class Tuesdays at 7:30 pm and Thursdays at 12:00 pm.
+The VEBA Resource Center offers Low Back Care and Pain Prevention Classes.
 This class will focus on exercises that are designed to strengthen your core, improve your posture and help you stay pain free.
 Perfect for all levels.
-Register here.
+Check out our calendar to sign up for an upcoming class.